How to stop clients from changing WordPress themes

 Why this keeps happening

 In WordPress, anyone with admin access can switch themes in seconds.
+There is no clear indication of how much the site can change.

 Why telling clients "don't do it" doesn't work